hammertoe-claw-toes-mallet-toe-deformity-surgery

 If your hammertoe is causing you pain and discomfort, then this is a good reason to consider surgery.

-To find out more about hammertoe or toe straightening surgery and to get the opinion from our resident Orthopaedic Consultant Surgeon then we recommend booking a no-obligation consultation where you will be able to discuss your concerns to help you make a more informed decision.
+To find out more about hammertoe or toe straightening surgery and to get the opinion from our resident Consultant Orthopaedic Surgeon then we recommend booking a no-obligation consultation where you will be able to discuss your concerns to help you make a more informed decision.

 Do hammertoes get worse?